rmuit/sharpspring-restapi/README.md

 SharpspringSyncJob class, which had to be emergency-patched.
 The published API version is still 1.117 and has been since at least november 2016.

-The behavior change may have been caused by inconsistencies reported by me over and I'm glad they are fixing inconsistencies, but the lack of response, changelog or API version change still leads to the above takeaway.
+The behavior change may have been caused by inconsistencies reported by me (I had a short e-mail exchange, which ended with me sending a list of issues encountered with their API), and I'm glad they are fixing inconsistencies, but the lack of response, changelog or API version change still leads to the above takeaway.
 I'm of course hoping that this will change in the future and this warning may be deleted, but it really seems pertinent now.)

 ## Completeness